Manta-Network/docs/docs/Introduction.md

 ![Manta Overview](/img/manta_overview.png)

-The Manta Network mainly consists of two protocols: **the decentralized private payment protocol** and the **decentralized private token exchange protocol.**
+The Manta Network is centered around two protocols: **the decentralized private payment protocol** and the **decentralized private token exchange protocol.** Together they enable private versions of coins to be minted at a 1:1 ratio and then privately exchanged on a decentralized platform.

-## Products

 ### MantaPay: Privacy Preserving Multi-Asset Decentralized Payment